Product Yahoo Conversion API

 A rate limit is the number of events that are allowed within an API call an advertiser can make within a given period.

-• An advertiser can send up to seven hundred (700) events per second.
+1. An advertiser can send up to two hundred (200) events per second.

 Error Responses